When people ask me what I do for a living. I tell them …

 - My brother sadly passed away a few years ago – I still think about him every day.
 He was my best pal, hero and inspiration

 - Although I don’t have kids myself, I absolutely dote on my niece and nephew, Ellen and Alex

 - Alex plays professional football and is the only player in the UK to have scored at both National Stadiums (he scored a try for his school, Edinburgh Academy, to help them win the Scottish Schools Under-15 Cup, he also scored for Hibernian FC at Hampden to take his team into the Finals of the Scottish Cup)

-- Ellen has just started University and is studying Music – every concert or play that she has been in since she started school, I’ve sat in the audience crying my eyes out
+- Ellen has just graduated at Newcastle University – She is now the proud owner of a Degree in Music – every concert or play that she has been in since she started school, I’ve sat in the audience crying my eyes out

 - It’s official – I am the proudest uncle in any Theatre or Stadium in the country